We continue our list of the best games for Mac. The next category is:

 Where to buy: Mac App Store (£19.99/$19.99), Steam (£24.99/$19.99)

 Requirements: Mac with OS X v10.10, 1.8GHz dual-core Intel processor, discrete graphics card with 512MB VRAM

-To be honest, I wasn't holding out much hope for this latest addition to the Lego games series.
-I hated the film, and the running-jumping-puzzle-solving format of this seemingly endless series has been wearing a bit thin in recent games.
+To be honest, we weren't holding out much hope for this addition to the Lego games series.
+We hated the film, and the running-jumping-puzzle-solving format of this seemingly endless series has been wearing a bit thin in recent games.
 But, somewhat unexpectedly, The Force Awakens turns out to be a return to form for the Lego franchise.

 In fact, one of the things we liked was that the game actually steps back in time and begins with the battle on Endor, from Return Of The Jedi in the original Star Wars trilogy.
 This lets you jump straight into the action with Han Solo, Princess Leia and Chewbacca, rather than having to wait ages for them to be introduced in The Force Awakens.

 The basic format does remain the same, allowing you to switch between multiple characters in order to defeat your enemies and solve puzzles that allow you to progress on to the next level.
 However, there are some new features that liven things up this time around.
 The action sequences now allow you to duck and take cover during shoot-outs, and to quickly pop your head up in order to take out your targets.
 That makes the combat seem a lot more exciting than simply mashing the Fire button as you tended to do in previous games.
 Even better is the fact that you get to fly the Millennium Falcon, adding some exciting dogfight action to the standard running-and-jumping capers.